 Israel says Bibas boys were among the dead bodies returned by Hamas – but not their mother

+“We will operate determinedly to bring Shiri home along with all our hostages — both the living and the dead — and ensure that Hamas pays the full price for this cruel and vicious violation,” he added.

+At just nine months, Kfir was the youngest hostage kidnapped into Gaza and the youngest to have been killed.
+His brother, Ariel, was aged four.
+During Thursday’s macabre handover Hamas handed back four black coffins bearing the photos of Shiri, Ariel, Kfir and Lifshitz, flanked by masked militants in a highly orchestrated and propaganda-filled ceremony.

-Despite the development, the IDF said plans for the release of a further six hostages on Saturday were not expected to change.
+Despite the development, the Israeli military said plans for the release of a further six hostages on Saturday were not expected to change.

 CNN has reached out to Hamas for comment.

-Earlier on Thursday, Hamas handed over four bodies to Israel – which were said to belong to the three Bibas family members and Oded Lifshitz, who was 83 when he was kidnapped alongside his wife in Kibbutz Nir Oz on October 7, 2023.

-At a press conference, the head of Israel’s National Center of Forensic Medicine Dr. Chen Kugel said experts had confirmed that one of the four bodies was Lifshitz’s but did not comment about the Bibas family.
+Hamas has previously claimed that Shiri and the two boys were killed in an Israeli airstrike, though never presented any evidence.

+But in its latest statement the Israeli military said that according to forensic evidence and intelligence, Ariel and Kfir were were murdered in captivity in November 2023.

-Following the announcement by the IDF, Israel’s Ambassador to the UN, Danny Danon, called on the United Nations to condemn “Hamas’ barbarity” and make an “immediate demand for the return of Shiri to her family.”
+Israel’s Ambassador to the United Nations, Danny Danon, called on the UN to condemn “Hamas’ barbarity” and make an “immediate demand for the return of Shiri to her family.”

 “There are no words that can describe such an atrocity.
 Hamas not only murdered Ariel and Kfir Bibas in cold blood – a four-year-old boy and a 10-month-old baby – but continues to violate every basic moral value even after their death,” Danon said.